How to fix 'not enough workers' problem in Cities Skylines

-The Cities Skylines 'not enough workers' problem is one of the most common issues you’ll run into when building your new metropolis.
+The 'not enough workers' problem in Cities Skylines is one of the most common issues you’ll run into when building your new metropolis.
 Problems are inevitable in Cities Skylines, but the fun of the game comes from the creative solutions you craft to deal with each one - but knowing what to do in the first place is sometimes a hurdle you need to overcome.
-So, if you’re confused about the Cities Skylines 'not enough workers' problem, then make sure to carry on reading for all the details and how to fix the issue.
+So, if you’re confused about the problem, then make sure to carry on reading for all the details and how to fix the issue.

-There are realistically three main things you can do to solve the Cities Skylines 'not enough workers' problem, and they both can unfortunately be quite slow to fix.
+There are realistically three main things you can do to solve the problem, and they both can unfortunately be quite slow to fix.
 The fixes are as follows:

 - Amend the education level of your population